biocorecrg/nextflow-course-2025-spring/docs/nextflow_1.rst

 .. image:: images/NF_pub.png
   :width: 600

-A search for Nextflow in Google Scholar gives you 11,700 results.
-Many research groups from both public research centers and companies have adopted this framework for writing their pipelines and methods.
+A search for Nextflow in Google Scholar gives you about 15,000 results.
+Many research groups from public centers and companies have adopted this framework for writing their pipelines and methods.

 Here you have a curated list of `Nextflow pipelines <https://github.com/nextflow-io/awesome-nextflow>`__.
-A community of researchers decided to go further and to build on top of Nextflow a framework for standardizing the pipelines .
-This ended up in a project called `NF-core <https://nf-co.re/pipelines>`__ that currently host 94 pipelines.
+A community of researchers decided to go further and to build on top of Nextflow a framework for standardizing the pipelines.
+This ended up in a project called `NF-core <https://nf-co.re/pipelines>`__ that currently host 128 pipelines.